briatte/stortinget/README.md

 - `sex` -- sponsor gender (F/M)
 - `party` -- political party, abbreviated
 - `partyname` -- political party, full name (in Norwegian)
-- `nyears` -- seniority, from the sponsor's profile (see below)
-- `mandate` -- the last legislature in which the sponsor sat (see below)
+- `mandate` -- the legislature in which the sponsor sat
-- `type` -- parliamentary status
+- `nyears` -- all years in which the sponsor sat, computed from `mandate`
 - `constituency` -- constituency, stored as the string to its Wikipedia English entry
 - `photo` -- 0 or 1 if the photo URL returned a picture for the sponsor

-The `nyears` seniority variable counts all years up to the last legislature in which the sponsor has sat.
-The original variable also indicates days, but for simplicity, any amount of days superior to 365 / 2 is counted as one additional full year.

-Before this variable is added to a graph, it receives a penalty equal to the time that separates the last legislature in which the sponsor sat (stored in the `mandate` variable) from the legislature for which seniority is being computed.

-Consider, for instance, [MP "BB"](https://www.stortinget.no/no/Representanter-og-komiteer/Representantene/Representantfordeling/Representant/?perid=BB) (Berit Brørby) in the graph `net_no2001` for legislature 2001-2005:

-- last legislature: 2005-2009
-- legislature under consideration: 2001-2005
-- seniority: 24 years

-In this case, `nyears` will be equal to 24 - (2009-2005) = 20 years.